Biomapas/B.DockerImages/CiCdPythonic/README.md

 # B.CiCdFull

-Docker based project that creates a docker image with various useful tools required for AWS and Python-heavy infrastructure pipelines.
+Docker based project that creates a docker image with various useful tools required for AWS and Python-heavy pipelines.

 ### Description